Chapter 21 : The End of the Line

 Then he tilted his head and his gaze turned evaluating.
 “He is making us dance to Dumbledore’s tune, though.”

-the headmaster, isn’t he.
+“Well, he is the headmaster, isn’t he.
 We got to dance to somebody’s tune, and the old codger’s at least still got most of his marbles.”
 Urquhart shrugged, his voice neither affectionate nor cutting on the subject of Dumbledore – merely a calm statement of fact.

 “Someone else could be brought in.
 Someone not quite so, ah…” Gabriel paused theatrically, gesturing vaguely as he gave the appearance of trying to think of a certain word.
 “Compromising.”